frontend-london/olympic-medals-table/README.md

 11. I've added ESC and ENTER handlers to the modal
 12. Table is showing countries
 13. Added sorting to table: by Gold first, Silver next and Bronze thereafter;
+14. Added list of countries to modal window

 ### Roadmap
 1. All React components meeting the requirements.